koyalshubham/handwriting_recognition/README.md

 convert_scroll_to_imgs(imagefolder_path) converts the test images in directory imagefolder_path to images of segmented characters.
 Each with the line number and column number as label.
 These images are stored in the root directory in folder 'segmented_characters' in a subfolder with the name of the test image.
 If theses folders do not exist then they will be created.

 # function convert_img_to_csv():
+convert_img_to_csv() converts the imgs of the segmented characters into a csv in the MNIST-like format, with a resolution of 50x50 pixels.

 # function run_model()
+run_model() loads the trained VGGNet and makes predictions on the csv generated from the segmented characters.

 # output image processing
 As output this program has two folders.